uriel0byte/IT-Learning-Journey-urielbyte/OverTheWire-Bandit/README.md

    `/dev/null` → This is a special place in Linux that throws things away.
 It's like a black hole — anything sent here disappears.

 9. The final command looks like this: `find / -type f -user bandit7 -group bandit6 -size 33c 2>/dev/null`
-10. The we `cat` the file by specifying the Absolute path.
+10. Then we `cat` the file by specifying the Absolute path.

 [![asciicast](https://asciinema.org/a/whLGYb4u6g61msqAE6hkpFjkD.svg)](https://asciinema.org/a/whLGYb4u6g61msqAE6hkpFjkD)